-Energy Business MBA Track
+Energy and Sustainability MBA Track

 Transformation in the energy sector has transformed the meaning of a career in the energy sector.
 Energy careers now transcend the oil and gas and the electric power businesses.
 Silicon Valley has become an energy innovation hub.
 Many blockchain startups are in-fact energy startups.
 The fortunes of automotive companies have become tied to energy storage and the modernization of the electric power grid.
-Firms with little in common — from health care to manufacturing to IT — now share the fact that they generate and/or procure their own electric power.
-In each of these cases, and many more, firms are looking look to their leaders to make energy strategy a source of competitive advantage, both in terms of cost and in terms of consumer preference.
+Firms with little in common --- from health care to manufacturing to IT --- now share the fact that they generate and/or procure their own electric power.
+In each of these cases and many more, firms are looking to their leaders to make energy strategy a source of competitive advantage, both in terms of cost and in terms of consumer preference.

 Who Should Apply